Why small teams keep struggling with PDFs

 - 3

-Share the signed quote directly from the app via the email share sheet.
+Share the signed quote directly from the app via the email share sheet or your team's messaging tool.

 - 4